Learn the Different Types of Automation Testing with Some Misconceptions About Test Automation:

 Automation of Non-Functional Tests:

 Non-functional tests define the non-business requirements of the application.
-These are requirements related to performance, security, databases etc. These requirements can remain constant or can be scaled as per the size of the software.
+These are the requirements related to performance, security, databases, etc. These requirements can remain constant or can be scaled as per the size of the software.

 Automation of Unit Tests:

 These tests are run during the development phase itself, ideally by the dev after the completion of development and before handing over the system to the testers for testing.